Jellyfish042/uncheatable_eval/README.md

 ### Evaluating a Single Model

-- Uncheatable Eval now supports the Hugging Face AutoModelForCausalLM and RWKV models (in .pth format).
-Change the configuration in eval_single.py `eval_single.py` to specify the model, model type, tokenizer, and data to be evaluated. for example:
+- Uncheatable Eval now supports the Hugging Face `AutoModelForCausalLM` and RWKV models (in `.pth` format).
+Change the configuration in `eval_single.py` to specify the model, model type, tokenizer, and data to be evaluated. for example:
 ```python
 config = EvaluationConfig(